 - Thin white crepe (TWC), about 1 mm thick.

 - Thick pale crepe (TPC), about 3-5 mm thick

-- Estate brown crepe (EBC) is made from "cup lump" (raw, naturally coagulated rubber from the collection cup) and other coagulum.
+- Estate brown crepe (EBC) is made from a "cup lump" (raw, naturally coagulated rubber from the collection cup) and another coagulum.

 - Smoked blanket crepe is made from thick sheets of latex that have been processed in a smoker.

 - Flat bark crepe is made from scraps and other poor quality raw product.

 Raw rubber is firstly prepared together with different agents creating a lump of material.
 This is processed in a calendar, a roll used to press material to desired thickness and structure.
 It´s normally used to produce rubber sheets on which cutting dies are used cut the sheets into the right size and shape for soles.
 Normally the outsole has a distincy anti-slip pattern which is either hot or cold pressed on the full sheet or outsole by outsole.
 If the pattern is pressed on a sheet instead of individual soles then pattern possibilities are less but productivity increases.

 Rubber Sheet / Calendar outsoles are mainly used for vulcanized footwear as the bottom piece with a rubber foxing creating the outsole sidewall.